 Why Do You Need One: Toolchain Use Cases

 Looking back at how we used to develop software we can clearly see how we’ve increased the speed at which we develop our applications.
-The zero to production speed of new features or even fully-fledged applications went up dramatically with the introduction of DevOps as a critical component of software development.
+The zero-to-production speed of new features or even fully-fledged applications went up dramatically with the introduction of DevOps as a critical component of software development.

-Naturally, with the increased popularity of DevOps, the need for specialized tooling rose through the roof.
+Naturally, with the increased popularity of DevOps, the need for specialized tooling went through the roof.
 This sparked the DevOps Toolchain gold rush and for a few very good reasons.
 DevOps toolchains got popular because they replaced a lot of manual work that the developers had to do with automation.
 The results speak for themselves.

 In every DevOps toolchain, you’ll find some type of continuous integration and continuous integration tool that will speed up deployments by eliminating any bottlenecks with the use of automation.
 This results in an unprecedented velocity when it comes to deployments so instead of having weekly deployments now they can have them on a daily basis or in some cases every few hours.